coveooss/json-schema-for-humans/docs/assets/examples_md/recursive_two_files.md

 ###  <a name="person_siblings"></a>1.2.
 Property `Person > person > siblings`

+Type: `object`

-**Description**:  Person definition from second file.
+**Description:** Person definition from second file.
 Not the same!

+Type: `object`

+**Description:** Person definition from second file.
+Not the same!

 ----------------------------------------------------------------------------------------------------------------------------
-Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2021-02-02 at 00:44:53 +0100
+Generated using [json-schema-for-humans](https://github.com/coveooss/json-schema-for-humans) on 2021-02-02 at 21:26:31 +0100